Technigo/project-design-handoff-vite/README.md

 Week 11 of Technigo Boot camp.
 Collab with UX design student.
 A Landing page and About page with React.
 Browser router, reusable components and Internationalisation library (react-i18next) for translation.

 Reusable components in this project:
-Logo, footer, infofooter, navbar, burgermenu
+Logo, footer, infofooter, navbar, burgermenu, moodmusic

 ### The Problem